 Recently, I read an article from Kevin DeYoung, from which the following led to more thought, “As a pastor, everything seems more important and more urgent than being in the word and prayer.
 We must fight to be faithful.”

-Indeed, in ministry there is often the tyranny of the urgent and many expect the pastor to be available to them as needed.
+Indeed, in ministry there is often the tyranny of the urgent and many expect the pastor to be available to them at whatever moment.
 It is, without a doubt, the pastor who is faithful to cultivate his time in the Word and prayer that best nurtures his congregation, well ministers in his community, and most faithfully expounds on the Bible in teaching and preaching.

 The same could be said for the believer in every sphere of life.
 Regardless of the age or level of activity, we often justify our “me” time, our “down” time; but that’s the irony of it all.
 For the believer, our greatest rest and reward is in His Word.
 Our best “me” time is nestling up to our Abba Daddy and hearing His heart.

 We are better equipped for all of life – for doing, thinking, discerning, and walking well – when we listen to our Lord’s heart and let Him hear ours.

 The opportunity to revitalize, restore, and refresh is found in the presence of our Savior.
 And yet, we all succumb to satan’s whisper, too often flowing from our own bent – “I just don’t have the time.”
 Even when time is ours in abundance.